ccli8/NuMaker-mbed-ce-CustomBoard-example/README.md

 This support has the following prerequisites:

 -   The MCU series the custom board bases on must have been supported on Mbed OS, usually through Mbed-Enabled boards.
--   The Mbed OS implemntations for the MCU series must enable capability of being configurable to some degree.
+-   The Mbed OS implementations for the MCU series must enable capability of being configurable to some degree.

 ## Support custom boards

--   NuMaker-M483KG
+-   NuMaker-M483KG  ( Target = NUMAKER_M483KG )

+-   NuMaker-IOT-M2354  ( Target = NU_IOT_M2354 )

 ## Hardware requirements